Subject Lead: Miss Mayhew

 Science also has good links within the community such as other local primary schools through our cluster and secondary schools, as well as colleges, universities and industry.
 Joint projects and learning take place with many of these partners such as the ICE bridge building, RAF projects and STEMtastic.

-We have been recognised as outstanding for Science teaching and learning at Denbigh, having recently re-accredited the Primary Science Quality Mark at Gold level.
+We have been recognised as outstanding for Science teaching and learning at Denbigh, in 2022 we were accredited the Primary Science Quality Mark at Outreach level.

 To achieve the Primary Science Quality Mark (PSQM), a key set of principles for good Science teaching were created with input from both the staff and pupils.
 These are used by staff when planning lessons and also form the basis of lesson observations.